Measure an analog voltage with the ADC of the Pi Pico in MicroPython

 34.06656

-Project: Control the intensity of an LED via a potentiometer
+Mini-Project: Control the intensity of an LED with a potentiometer

-We will use PWM and ADC with MicroPython to control the LED brightness.
+We will use PWM, ADC and MicroPython to control the intensity of an external LED.

 Note

-Consider putting a resistor in series with the LED to prevent burning.
-(330 Ω, for example)
+Remember to put a resistor in series with the LED to prevent it from burning (330 Ω, for example)

-For reading the knob position of the potentiometer only :
+To read the position of the potentiometer only :

 from machine import Pin, ADC